What is the compensation recovery unit, and why is it notified of my claim?

 What happens if I receive benefits following an accident or disease claim, and why will this affect my compensation?

-If you receive compensation as a result of an accident (personal injury or clinical negligence) or disease claim and you have received state benefits, these benefits may be deducted from the compensation you receive.
+If you receive compensation as a result of an accident (personal injury or medical negligence) or disease claim and you have received state benefits, these benefits may be deducted from the compensation you receive.
 The legislation governing this is the Social Security (Recovery of Benefits) Act 1997.

 The reason why deductions can be made under the Act is, in effect, so that you are not compensated twice for the same injury, i.e. the claim will put you back in the position you would have been in had accident or disease not occurred.